Hunterr1998/WCS-my-web-CV/README.md

 ## Features

+## Features

 - **Responsive Design**: The layout adjusts to various screen sizes using CSS media queries.
 - **Smooth Navigation**: Includes a toggleable navigation menu for mobile devices.
 - **Modern Aesthetics**: Uses smooth transitions and animations for interactive elements.
 - **Google Fonts**: Incorporates the Poppins font for a clean and modern look.
+- **Resume Pop-up**: Users can view the resume in a pop-up window by clicking the "See Resume" button.

 ## Technologies Used

 - **HTML**: Structure of the web page.